How Weather Makes Low Level Flying Dangerous

 - Brownout: Dust kicking up from the rotor downwash until you can’t see anything outside.

-- Whiteout: Same ideas as a brownout, except it’s snow instead of dust that’s hindering pilot vision.
+- Whiteout: Same ideas as a brownout, except instead it’s snow instead of dust that’s hindering pilot vision.

 What makes a degraded visual environment so dangerous is that pilots will often find themselves suddenly and unintentionally flying in DVE conditions.
 There are three primary reasons for this: